velodrome-finance/bots/README.md

 - click `URL Generator` in the sub menu
 - in `Scopes`, select `bot`
 - in `Bot Permissions`, select `Change Nickname`; for `Command` bot select `Send Messages` and `Use Slash Commands`
-- copy `Generated URL` and open it in a new tab to add bot to a server you control
+- copy `Generated URL` and open it in a new tab to add bot to your server
+- upload emojis from [emojis directory](https://github.com/velodrome-finance/bots/tree/main/emojis) to your discord server (`Server Settings > Emoji`) - these are used to build custom Discord Embed UIs